 The mousepad is placed in this rubber frame.

-The rubber frame features an anti-slip bottom so your mousepad won't slip on
+The rubber frame features an anti-slip bottom so your mousepad won't slip on your desk.

 Another special feature of the rubber frame is the wrist rest.